lordaris/gymnexusv2/README.md

 ## TODO List
 - [ ] Replace alerts with modals
+- [ ] Possibly, add a cron to cut the use of the app to users who haven't made the payment.
+- [ ] Add a function to avoid screenshots
 - [ ] Add "general notes" entry for workouts
 - [ ] Replace Notes field with a textarea field
 - [ ] Replace success alerts with toasts